-Skin packs are available for purchase on the Xbox, Playstation and Pocket editions of Minecraft.
-Additionally, you can upload your own skin to Pocket Edition by selecting "custom" from the skins menu.
+Skin packs are available for purchase on the Bedrock editions in Minecraft Marketplace.
+Additionally, you can upload your own custom skin by clicking the blank character model in the top left corner of the skins menu and selecting "Choose new skin".
 More information on changing skins in these editions can be found on the Minecraft Wiki.

 Did you find this article helpful?